CodingItWrong/codingitwrong.com/_posts/2018-12-03-why-you-should-sometimes-test-implementation-details.md

 title: Why You Should Sometimes Test "Implementation Details"
 ---

+*Update: removed a reference to Kent C. Dodds not addressing Redux connected components.*

 "Don't test implementation details" is a phrase that seemed straightforward to me at first, but is seeming less and less clear to me over time.

 It seems to me that some kinds of implementation details should not be tested.
 But other things that seem like implementation details, many of us agree you should test.